DamnWidget/anaconda/README.md

 Some developers preffer that SublimeText 3 does not autocomplete by itself so you can disable word and explicit autocompletiond setting ``suppress_word_completions`` and ``suppress_explicit_completions`` as ``true``.

+#### Python snippets

+You can choose to don't show Python snippets in your autocompletion results placing a user setting `hide_snippets_on_completion` as true in your settings.

 Anaconda IDE Features
 ---------------------